wyne-ybanez/SneakrHead/README.md

 **Create application:**

 1. I signed into Heroku

 2. I created a new app by clicking the "new" button.

 3. Select the new app

-4. Create an app project name
-5. Selected Europe as the region
+4. Create an app project name, for this project I selected Europe as the region

+5. In the resources tab, provision a new Postgres database.

+6. Use the free plan

+7. To use Postgres, in the gitpod terminal install dj_database_url (pip3 install dj_database_url) and psycopg2 (pip3 install psycopg2-binary)

-**Set up connection to Github Repository:**
+**Set up connection to Postgres Heroku Database:**

 1. A requirements.txt needs to be created, this can be done through the following terminal command
     >  pip3 freeze --local > requirements.txt